zhanserikAmangeldi/golang-project/README.md

 │   ├── proto/
 │   └── Dockerfile
 ```

-🔍 Troubleshooting
-Safari/Chrome "Not Found": Ensure you are hitting the correct port.
-The Chat Service Swagger is usually at http://localhost:8082/swagger/index.html.
+The User Service Swagger is usually at http://localhost:8082/swagger/index.html.

 Database Connection Issues: Check if the containers are "Healthy" using docker-compose ps.